yugabyte/yugabyte-db/docs/content/latest/api/ysql/pg-extensions.md

 ---

 PostgreSQL provides a way to extend the functionality of a database by bundling SQL objects into a package and using them as a unit.
-This page describes the PostgreSQL extensions and describes the extensions supported by YugabyteDB.
+This page describes the PostgreSQL extensions supported by YugabyteDB.

 # PostgreSQL extensions supported by YugabyteDB